 Broken glass is recyclable, but it might not be reprocessed into new glass bottles.
 This is because when glass breaks, it can often be a challenge to separate it by color given the tiny pieces.

-This glass can be used as an additive in fiberglass, tile and flooring, pavement or even turned back into sand to stop beach depletion.
+This glass can be used as an additive in fiberglass, tile and flooring, pavement, or even turned back into sand to stop beach depletion.
 However, just because glass is crushed during recycling doesn’t mean you should do this prior to putting it in your bin.
 This could injure waste haulers or people sorting material at the recycling facility.
 For this reason, your local program might not accept broken glass in your curbside bin.
 Please confirm that your program accepts broken glass before you put it in the bin.

 However, when you put materials into the recycling bin that shouldn’t be there, you may (at the very least) lower the value of the material or slow down the recycling process.
 Here’s what can happen when you put the wrong things in the recycling bin: